muneebawan44/JS-assignment5/README.md

-This is a javascript assignmrnt5
+This is a javascript assignment 5